 Because of its fundamental nature, the study of physics is important for understanding other natural sciences, as well as for students who want to succeed in our technological world.
 Indeed, transformative research and development often takes place at the interfaces between different scientific disciplines, for example; biophysics, materials science (chemistry and physics), and geophysics.
-Beyond the *foundational course work* necessary to understand how things work and solve interesting problems, the University of Oregon undergraduate physics program emphasizes laboratory instruction and, particularly, *hands-on research.* Over 40% of all our physics majors get involved in substantive research ranging from “Leidenfrost ratchets,” “fractal analysis of eye motion,” “modification of bacteriorhodopsin for use as holographic storage,” and “crystal structure analysis of fluorescent proteins,” to “double-Compton scattering,” “silicon detector characterization,” and “development of an economical Geiger mode avalanche photo detector.”
+The University of Oregon undergraduate physics program emphasizes laboratory instruction and, particularly, hands-on research.
+Over 40% of all our physics majors get involved in substantive research.
 Many of these students continue on through one of the four tracks of the *Materials Science Industrial Internship Masters Program*, where they spend 9 months working as interns for technology industrial partners while taking classes and earning a masters degree.

-Click here for a PDF version of the Undergraduate Program in Physics advising handout.
+Click here for a PDF version of the Physics Degree Packet..